-Enikő “Eni” Vághy is currently a senior at Binghamton University, studying English Literature with concentrations in Creative Writing and Global Culture.
+Enikő “Eni” Vághy is currently a graduate student at Binghamton University, studying English Literature with concentrations in Creative Writing and Global Culture.
 She has had poetry and reviews published in journals such as Street Light Press and Paterson Literary Review, among others.
 A proud descendant of immigrants and factory workers, Eniko uses poetry to share her personal history and bond with people from various walks of life.
 She currently resides in Binghamton, New York, with her parents and dog Cuki.
 In her free time, Eni delights in walking around town taking pictures of the various people and sights she encounters.
 She conducts research on the female gaze and debates the notion that the female body in its various forms is inherently “confrontational.”
 She firmly believes that when women unite, anything epic is possible—to her, Agape Editions represents this power perfectly.

 Email Enikő at Agape Editions